ruhulamin1398/Smart-Contract-Library/Readme.md

 | `UpgradeableToken.sol`           | Uses a proxy pattern to upgrade contract logic while preserving state. | Proxy, Upgrade                                        | Ensure state is preserved across upgrades     | [solidity](/ERC20Basic/contracts/UpgradeableToken.sol) , [OpenZepplin](/ERC20-openzeppelin/contracts/BasicERC20Token.sol) |
 | `UpgradeableTokenV2.sol`         | Upgraded logic for the upgradeable token.               | Upgrade Logic                                         | Ensure correct state transition after upgrade | [solidity](/ERC20Basic/contracts/UpgradeableTokenV2.sol), [OpenZepplin](/ERC20-openzeppelin/contracts/BasicERC20Token.sol)  |
 | `SnapshotToken.sol`              | Allows taking snapshots of balances at specific points in time. | Snapshot                                              | Ensure correct snapshotting and querying      | [solidity](/ERC20Basic/contracts/SnapshotToken.sol), [OpenZepplin](/ERC20-openzeppelin/contracts/BasicERC20Token.sol)  |

+# Tokens

+### 1. Stacking Token

+Welcome to the project homepage!
+This project aims to provide a comprehensive solution for staking and unstaking tokens on the Ethereum blockchain.
+The core component of this project is the `StakingToken` contract, which allows users to stake their tokens, earn interest over time, and withdraw their staked tokens along with accrued interest.

+#### Features:

+- **Staking**: Users can stake their tokens into the contract, locking them up for a specified period.
+- **Interest Calculation**: The contract calculates interest on staked tokens based on the Annual Percentage Yield (APY) provided by the user.
+- **Unstaking**: After the staking period ends, users can withdraw their staked tokens along with accrued interest.
+- **Pausing**: The contract owner has the ability to pause and unpause the contract, providing additional security and control.

+#### Test Coverage:

+Comprehensive tests have been implemented to ensure the functionality and reliability of the `StakingToken` contract.
+These tests cover various scenarios, including staking, unstaking, pausing, and unpausing operations.

+#### Get Started:

+To explore the project in detail and access the codebase, visit the project page [here](/Staking-token-contract/).

+Feel free to dive into the code, run the tests, and contribute to the project's development!
+If you have any questions or feedback, don't hesitate to reach out.
+Thank you for your interest in our project!